Topics on this page:

 Current positions are remote with limited in-person opportunities; we can provide some technological equipment as needed.

-Training varies for each role.
-The Counselor, Fraud Specialist, and Public Presenter roles include:
+Training varies by role.
+Counselor, Fraud Specialist, and Public Presenter volunteers complete the following:

-- Counselors, Fraud Specialists, and Public Presenters must all successfully pass the SHIBA certification exam.
+- Certification: Counselors, Fraud Specialists, and Public Presenters must be certified before serving independently.

 Steps to Become a SHIBA Volunteer